NATO open to more talks with Russia amid Ukraine tensions | DW | 12.01.2022

 The talks came during a series of high-profile meetings between Russian and Western officials as tensions rise over Russia's troop buildup on its border with Ukraine.

-Stoltenberg said the four-hour meeting, mainly focused on the situation in and around Ukraine, was a difficult and "direct" one.
+Stoltenberg told reporters the four-hour meeting, mainly focused on the situation in and around Ukraine, was a difficult and "direct" one.

 "Our differences will not be easy to bridge," he said.
 "But it is a positive sign that all 30 NATO allies sat down with Russia after two years."